williamchenghu/fullstack-hy2020/part1/anecdotes/README.md

 ## Step 1

 Initiate Anecdotes app, expand it by adding a button that can be clicked to display a _random_ anecdote from the field of software engineering (Google how to generate random numbers in JavaScript).

+## Step 2

+Expand the application with _vote_ for the displayed anecdote.
+Store the votes of each anecdote into an array.